 Applying for grant funding

-If you are planning a major project, or one with high costs, then funding from grants will probably your main source of income.
+If you are planning a major project, or one with high costs, then funding from grants will probably be your main source of income.
 You will need to match most grant funding with some cash funding from other sources, so don’t rely on a single funder to give you 100% of what you need.

 Public money in the form of grants is becoming more difficult to obtain.
 In order to qualify you will need to be able to show how you are going to benefit the wider community and fill a real need.